brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

 ##### Danielle

 I started my research master's this January, and my thesis project will involve the automatic classification of biosignals among other things.
-My background is in cognitive science, and while I've learned about the basics of machine learning, I never got the chance to work on a larger, practical project.
+My background is in cognitive science, and while I've already learned about the basics of machine learning and neuroinformatics, I would like to improve my skills by working on a practical project with real data.

 ##### Achraf